grame-cncm/inscore/javascript/npm/readme.md

 # Welcome to INScoreJS

 The INScoreJS library allows to embed the [INScore](https://inscore.grame.fr) engine services in a web page and to design augmented, dynamic and interactive musical scores that can be published on the Internet.
+INScore engine version is **1.3.2**

 ## Content of the package